chrismilson/kagawa-ajet-website/client/src/pages/destination-info/pages/ayagawa.md

     also has a conveyor belt sushi restaurant.
 The Ayagawa AEON is easily accessed via the Ayagawa Kotoden station.

+- **Takoban**
+    - Near Yamagoe is a small shack that sells the traditional Kagawan snack 'Takoban'.
+Takoban is Kagawa's response to Okonomiyaki and Takoyaki.
+    It has the size and shape of a large biscuit, and and incredible savoury flavour.
+A must try for anyone who wants to feel pure gastronomic satisfaction.

 ## Ayagawa AEON

 The AEON mall (and its surrounding outlets) in Ayagawa acts as a sort of central